 |

-JEE Main Exam Counselling
+JEE Mains Exam Counselling 2026

 There are two forms of counselling available for JEE Mains: JoSAA Counselling and CSAB Counselling.
 Here is a thorough description of each type of counselling: